 Conversely, assume a tree decomposition T with tree-width at most 2.
 We show that this corresponds to a series-parallel graph.
 We do this by removing a node from the tree decomposition, show that this corresponds to removing a vertex from the graph G, and then show that G can be obtained by adding back the vertex using one of the rules of Definition 3.
 Again we illustrate only one case.
-Take a leaf l of T. Assume that it is labeled by three vertices u, v, w (it cannot be labeled by more than three vertices).
-Then w.l.o.g., the neighbor of l in T does not contain w.
-Hence the only possible neighbors of w in G are u and v.
-If both are indeed neighbors, then w could have been obtained by subdividing an edge (u, v), and the graph prior to subdividing also had tree width at most 2 (by removing w from l). $\square$
+Take a leaf $\ell$ of T. Suppose that it is labeled by three vertices u, v, w (it cannot be labeled by more than three vertices).
+Then w.l.o.g., the neighbor node of $\ell$ in T does not contain w.
+Hence the only possible neighboring vertices of w in G are u and v.
+Suppose that both u and v are neighbors of w in G. (If only one of them is, remove w, and it can later be rejoined using operation 1 of Definition 3.)
+Remove w from G and add the edge (u, v) to G, thus obtaining a graph G' (possibly with parallel edges).
+Remove w from the leaf $\ell$ , thus obtaining a tree decomposition T' of G'.
+G' has one less vertex than G and has treewidth at most 2, and hence by the induction hypothesis G' is series-parallel.
+G can be obtained from G' by operation 4 of Definition 3, and so G is series-parallel as well. $\Box$